Atmo26/crisisheroine/Traps.md

 This trap is always active.
 When it is entered, the effect is sprung.
 \
-The pool of aphrodisiac batters at the skin, which causes the bad status [In heat].
+The pool of aphrodisiac batters at the skin, which causes the bad status [In Heat].
 If you already are [In Heat], the effect is doubled.

 \
 **Evil Eye**